CDCgov/mycosnp-nf/docs/usage.md

 ## Introduction

-`CDCgov/mycosnp-nf` bioinformatics best-practice analysis pipeline written to [nf-core](https://nf-co.re/) standards.
+`CDCgov/mycosnp-nf` is a bioinformatics best-practice analysis pipeline written to [nf-core](https://nf-co.re/) standards.
 MycoSNP is a portable workflow for performing whole genome sequencing analysis of fungal organisms, including _Candida auris_.
 This method prepares the reference, performs quality control, and calls variants using a reference.
-MycoSNP generates several output files that are compatible with downstream analytic tools, such as those for used for phylogenetic tree-building and gene variant annotations.
+MycoSNP generates several output files that are compatible with downstream analytic tools, such as those used for phylogenetic tree-building and gene variant annotations.
 This document will describe how to prepare input files and run the pipeline.

 ## Requirements